How will your health impact your retirement savings?

 Start planning your healthier financial future today

-If you are like most working adults, most of your healthcare expenses are being covered by your employer.
+If you are like many working adults, a portion of your healthcare expenses are being covered by your employer.
 But even before retirement, it’s important to start thinking of healthcare costs as a line item in your budget.

 It’s vital to address some key concerns as you plan for and enter your golden years.
 Depending on your current health status, here are some things to consider:

-If you’re healthy: You likely have fewer health-related expenses throughout the year, so try to put those savings toward your retirement fund.
+You likely have fewer health-related expenses throughout the year, so try to put those savings toward your retirement fund.
 Those who are healthier generally live longer and need even more retirement savings.
-Plus, healthy retirees are likely to travel or pursue a range of hobbies with their newfound freedom, which can add to the overall cost of retirement.
+Plus, healthy retirees are likely to travel or pursue a range of hobbies, which can add to the overall cost of retirement.

 The reality is that many Americans aren’t prepared for retirement.
 Nearly half have no retirement savings whatsoever.
 But with the proper planning and preparedness for both everyday and unexpected expenses, it is possible to live comfortably during retirement.